Adaptive estimation of irregular mean and covariance functions

 \subsection{Simulation design}

-Our simulation study is based on the Household Active Power Consumption dataset which was sourced from the UC Irvine Machine Learning Repository (\url{https://archive.ics.uci.edu/ml/datasets/Individual+household+electric+power+consumption}).
-This dataset contains diverse energy related features gathered in a house located near Paris, every minute between December 2006 and November 2010.
-In total, its represents around $2$ million data points.
-Here, we are only interested in the daily voltage and we only consider the days without missing values in the measurements.
-The extracted dataset contains $708$ voltage curves with an uniform common design with $1440$ points.
-In Figure \ref{fig:sample_from_data} in the Supplementary Material, we plot the logarithms of the ordered eigenvalues of a smoothed version of the empirical covariance matrix.
-Moreover, we present the empirical mean curve and three randomly selected curves from the sample.
-The time is normalized such that $\mathcal{T}=[0,1]$.
+Our simulation study is based on the Household Active Power Consumption data set which was sourced from the UC Irvine Machine Learning Repository (\url{https://archive.ics.uci.edu/ml/datasets/Individual+household+electric+power+consumption}).
+This data set contains diverse energy related features gathered in a house located near Paris, every minute between December 2006 and November 2010.
+In total, this represents around $2$ million data points.
+We focus here on the daily voltage and we only consider the days without missing values in the measurements.
+The extracted data set contains $708$ voltage curves with an uniform common design with $1440$ points, normalized such that $\mathcal{T} = [0, 1]$.